5k Training Plans

 Top tips for everyone

-- Remember to warm up and cool down before and after any exercise.
+5. This is a biggy: remember to warm up and cool down before any physical exercise.
+Your body will thank you for it.

 How far is 5k exactly?

 Walk, run or dance – just get moving!

 Training doesn't have to be just about following a training plan.

 How about an evening walk in the park?
 Or a jog to the bus stop?
 Even striding up the stairs counts.

 Keeping active is one of the ways you can reduce your cancer risk.
 Here are some more ways.